-The Act created a nine-person committee to promulgate regulations within 180 days after enactment, consisting of the Attorney General, the Department of State, the Commission, the Disciplinary Board of the Supreme Court, a lobbyist appointed by the Governor and each legislative caucus.
-The Department provided administrative support for the committee.
-On April 11, 2009, the final form regulations were published in the Pennsylvania Bulletin and were effective as of that date.
+The Act creates a 9-person committee to promulgate regulations within 180 days after enactment, consisting of the Attorney General, the Department of State, the Commission, the Disciplinary Board of the Supreme Court, a lobbyist appointed by the Governor and each legislative caucus.
+The Department is charged with providing administrative support for the committee.